jonnnnyw/php-phantomjs/README.md

 if($response->getStatus() === 200) {

-	// Dump the response content
+	// Dump the requested page content
 	echo $response->getContent();
 }
 ```

 Load a URL, save a screen capture to provided location and return the response: